vyperlang/vyper/docs/vyper-by-example.rst

   :linenos:

 The contract contains a number of methods that modify the contract state as well as a few 'getter' methods to read it.
 We first declare several events that the contract logs.
-We then declare our global variables, followed by function defintions.
+We then declare our global variables, followed by function definitions.

 .. literalinclude:: ../examples/stock/company.vy
   :language: python